-The Latest: Police: 3 in custody in pregnant woman’s slaying
+The Latest: DNA tests connected baby to slain mom

-CHICAGO (AP) - The Latest on (all times local):
+CHICAGO (AP) - The Latest on the slaying of a pregnant Chicago woman whose baby was cut from her womb (all times local):

 8:55 a.m.